PrakasRavichandran/dairy-blog/_posts/2023-09-07-the-garden-of-dreams-cultivating-happiness-one-plant-at-a-time.markdown

 ---
 layout: post
 title: The Garden of Dreams Cultivating Happiness, One Plant at a Time
-description:  As November 30, 2022 dawned, I embarked on an unexpected journey
+description:
 date:   2023-09-07 14:10:35 +0300
 author: prakash
 image:  '/images/05.jpg'